christensenjairus/ClusterCreator/README.md

     * 4 cores, 8GB RAM, 50GB disk
   * 5 worker nodes of class `general`
     * 8 cores, 4GB RAM, 30GB os disk

-*Note: If you add a new worker class, you will need to edit `ansible/helpers/ansible-hosts.txt.j2` to account for it so that it is added to `ansible/tmp/ansible-hosts.txt` at runtime.*

 ### Add your own worker types for more flexible node configurations